 4. Pismo Beach

-The first time we went to Pismo Beach was during our road trip on the Highway 101.
+The first time we went to Pismo Beach was during our road trip on the.
 Pismo Beach wasn’t in our itinerary, but the day before leaving LA, a friend of ours recommended us to stop there for surfing.
 And so we did.

 We absolutely loved Pismo Beach.
 The setting is really gorgeous with miles of white sand beaches, big dunes, and amazing sunset.
 It was simply perfect.

 Pismo Beach is beautiful surf spot in California.
 Perhaps the prettiest on the West Coast.

 Stop at Oceano Dunes Natural Preserve to discover a huge area of dunes in the town of Oceano about 3 miles south of Pismo Beach.
 It is recognized by scientists, environmentalists and visitors as the most beautiful and the largest coastal dunes remaining in California.

 If you love photography, make sure to stop at Chris Burkard Gallery: the shop is for all lovers of landscape photography.
 Chris Burkard is a true legend of outdoor photography.
 It is a great opportunity to discover the beautiful shots of the photographer, but also to exchange and chat photo with his team (and also meet him, if he is there!).
 More info here.
 Also if you are not following him yet, check out his instagram here.

 HOTEL: We recommendlocated right by Pismo Beach Pier and near all shops and activities of Pismo Beach.
 There a surf rental shops nearby the hotel.
 You can book .